ashpaqueshaikh4236/MLOPS-Jenkins-Kubernetes-Deployment/README.md

-# MLOPS-Jenkins-Kubernetes-Deployment

-## Project Setup Guide
+# Project Setup Guide

-### 1. Create and Activate the Virtual Environment
+## 1. Create and Activate the Virtual Environment

 Create environment with Python 3.8
 ```bash